turboapps/docs/server/hub_server/administration.md

 The default location of the Administration Site is: http://localhost:80/admin, and consists of the following links:

 - **Hub**: This page lists all applications repositories on your Turbo Hub Server.
-From here **Federation** can be configured to source application repositories from turbo.net hub. **API Keys** can be defined to allow access to your hub without using a password (useful for automation, tooling, and other similar scenarios).
-For more information refer to [Managing Hub server](/docs/server/hub-server/hub-server-administration#managing-hub).
+From here **Federation** can be configured to source application repositories from a master hub. **API Keys** can be defined to allow access to your hub without using a password (useful for automation, tooling, federation, and other similar scenarios).
+For more information refer to [Managing Hub server](/docs/server/hub-server/administration#managing-hub).

 - **Users**: This page list all users and groups on your Turbo Hub Server.
 From here **Directory Services** can be configured to import users from LDAP or Active Directory. **Authentication Method** allows you to configure how users will authenticate with the Turbo Hub Server. **Device Keys** allows you to manage all registered devices.
 For more information refer to [Managing Users and Authentication](/docs/server/hub-server/hub-server-administration#managing-users-and-authentication).